10:30 am Sunday Worship

 So you can go to the end of Matthew Chapter 7 and take a look.
 As the Good Shepherd, Jesus is concerned about who you follow.
 He’s concerned about the voice or voices that you listen to.
 He’s concerned about whose life you watch, whose habits you imitate.
 So concern about spiritual authority, this isn’t a new thing for Jesus.
 It goes way back.
 It goes back to his teaching as Matthew records his teaching from his early ministry at the end of the Sermon on the Mount.

 It’s the same challenge in knowing teachers by their fruits.
 An accurate assessment requires close proximity over a sufficient length of time.
-You can’t possibly know and examine and watch and assess and come to a right judgement about a man in his ministry, or a woman in her ministry, about a ministry movement, about the effect of a denomination or institution or a movement or a church.
+You can’t possibly know, and examine, and watch, and assess, and come to a right judgement about a man and his ministry, or a woman and her ministry, about a ministry movement, about the effect of a denomination or institution or a movement or a church.
 You can’t know apart from close proximity and without sufficient time.
-Just as you can’t know what kind of a tree it is without an up close examination, without sufficient time for the tree to bear its fruit.
+Just as you can’t know what kind of a tree it is without an up-close examination, without sufficient time for the tree to bear its fruit.

 According to Jesus, it’s the same thing with teachers and teaching.
 And you know what makes that so difficult today?
 Our technology has allowed us to pay no attention to proximity.
 We don’t feel the need anymore to be close to anything or anybody.
 In fact, you can see sometimes we’ve seen this as a family before.
 You see families sitting at a restaurant, family of four, five, six, whatever.
 And each one of them has their cell phone out and they’re looking down at their phones, ignoring everybody who’s in their close proximity while they are connected to someone who is far, far away.